 Other than aforementioned differences, all rooms use the same rules:

-Well I said earlier no one plays in the advanced rooms.
-But that has a big drawback that everyone seems to accept: if a 1st dan player looses against three 4th dan players in the novice room, they lose about a lot of ranking points.
+Earlier, I said no one plays in the Advanced rooms.
+That seems fine, people can just play in Novice rooms, but that has a big drawback that everyone seems to accept: if a 1st dan player looses against three 4th dan players in the novice room, they lose about a lot of ranking points.
 Even getting 2nd might result in you losing ranking points there.
-Also, playing an unranked game requires you to put together your own Light Party.
+Also, playing an unranked game requires your to put together your own Light Party.
 As mentioned above, that might be impossible.
 Fortunately, players just organize themselves for this.

 You might want to check out the various communities for that.